mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ## The Dynamic Graph Advantage

 PyTorch uses **dynamic computation graphs**, often described as *define-by-run*.
 This means the computation graph is built **as your code runs**, not ahead of time.

 Why does this matter?

 - **Intuitive** – You write standard Python.
 No sessions.
-No placeholders.
+No placeholders
-- **Debuggable** – `print()`, `pdb`, stack traces all work normally.
+- **Debuggable** – `print()`, `pdb`, stack traces all work normally
-- **Flexible** – You can change control flow, loops, and model structure on the fly.
+- **Flexible** – You can change control flow, loops, and model structure on the fly

 This is why PyTorch feels more like programming and less like configuration.

 ### Why researchers prefer PyTorch

-- The majority of papers at NeurIPS, ICML, and ICLR use PyTorch.
+- The majority of papers at NeurIPS, ICML, and ICLR use PyTorch
-- It integrates seamlessly with NumPy and the Python ecosystem.
+- It integrates seamlessly with NumPy and the Python ecosystem
-- Hugging Face Transformers are built on PyTorch.
+- Hugging Face Transformers are built on PyTorch
-- Research ideas move quickly from concept to code.
+- Research ideas move quickly from concept to code

 ### PyTorch in production

 PyTorch is no longer “just for research”:

-- **PyTorch 2.x** introduces `torch.compile` for major performance gains.
+- **PyTorch 2.x** introduces `torch.compile` for major performance gains
-- **TorchServe** enables scalable model serving.
+- **TorchServe** enables scalable model serving
-- **ONNX export** allows deployment across platforms.
+- **ONNX export** allows deployment across platforms
-- Companies like Meta, Microsoft, and Tesla use PyTorch at scale.
+- Companies like Meta, Microsoft, and Tesla use PyTorch at scale

 With that context, let’s start from the absolute foundation.